simonox/iot-backend/README.md

 A more sophisticated exampe on how to connect Node-RED to influx is also available in [this repository](./docs/flow/docs/node-influx.md).

 ### Setting up Grafana

 Have a look at the [HowTo in this repository](./docs/dashboard/README.md).

+### Attaching a Shelly plug

+As an example you can use a Shelly plug flashed with Tasmota and feed MQTT data with Node-RED into InfluxDB and visualize it with Grafana.
+Have a look, [here](./docs/shelly/README.md).

 ## Contribution